jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-android/README.md

 ###4.
 Test Application

 ####0.
 Prerequisites
-The UnifiedPush Server must be running before the application is deployed to ensure that the device successfully registers with the UnifiedPush Server on application deployment.
+The Unified Push Server must be running before the application is deployed to ensure that the device successfully registers with the Unified Push Server on application deployment.

 ####1.
 Deploy for testing
 The application can be tested on physical Android devices only; push notifications are not available for Android emulators.
 To deploy, run and debug the application on an Android device attached to your system, on the command line enter the following: